-Dr. Damien Mouellic, the co-founder of the Stanley Wellness Centre, founded the Hong Kong Osteopathic Association (HKOA) in 2012.
+Damien Mouellic, founder of Central Wellness and Stanley Wellness, founded the Hong Kong Osteopathic Association (HKOA) in 2012.
 “The mission of the association is to promote the profession and to inform the Hong Kong public on the benefits of osteopathic medicine.
 To do so, we ensure that all members meet the required standard of professional education, that there are covered by adequate malpractice insurance and that they adhere to the code of conduct.
 The association was also created the provide the framework towards a registered profession.”

 The government now requires that all new osteopaths in Hong Kong become members of HKOA to get a work visa.
 You can view the list of practitioners under the HKOA here.
 It is important to note, that not all osteopaths in Hong Kong are members of the association and the qualifications vary worldwide ranging from 3-year diplomas to a doctorate master’s degree.